-AT&T/T-Mobile deal met with some scrutiny at Senate Judiciary Committee hearingAlex Wagner - Deputy Managing Editor, News Desk
+AT&T/T-Mobile deal met with some scrutiny at Senate Judiciary Committee hearingAlex Wagner - Editorial Director of News and Content

 Yesterday was the day of the big Senate Judiciary Committee hearing on AT&T's proposed acquisition of T-Mobile, and one of the biggest things to take away from the whole session is that this deal won't simply slide through the regulatory process without encountering any kind of friction.
 Several Senators voiced their concerns about the merger, saying that if it's approved, a combined AT&T-Mobile has the potential to harm competition in the wireless industry.
 Senator Herb Kohl of Wisconsin said that the deal has "profound implications,'" including raising prices for consumers and turning the market into a duopoly.
 Sprint CEO Dan Hesse also appeared to testify against the acquisition, saying that allowing AT&T and T-Mobile to merge would make it very difficult for his company to compete and would ultimately put it in a position to be acquired.